Coastal Scents • Shadow Worx Matte Eyeshadow Primer • Eye Primer

 Age: 30-35 Skin: Combination, Fair-Medium Hair: Other Eyes: Blue

 I've not been very impressed with this at all.
-I was hoping for a cheaper alternative to my usual Too Faced Shadow Insurance, but this just doesn't cut it for me.
+It just doesn't cut it for me.
 For starters, shadows aren't nearly as vibrant as they are over a quality primer, that was my first let down, though they are just slightly more vibrant than if worn alone.
-Secondly, every time I've worn this, I've experienced creasing, fading and on occasion, large sections of shadow wearing away in big blotches.
+Secondly, every time I've worn this, I've experienced creasing, fading and on occasion, large sections of shadow wearing away in big blotches, whic I've never had with any primer before, even cheaper one.
 I have a pretty energetic, high activity job in a reasonably humid climate and I need to wear long wearing make up to last through the day (not just eye primer, I need long wearing foundation, eyeliner, lipstick etc. if I want to have any hope of it sticking around for the better portion of my workday).
-Sadly, this just doesn't do that.
-I've used this with quality shadows too, The Balm, Too Faced, Bare Minerals, Napoleon Perdis and it's acted almost like a glue and congealed or taken away big creases and clumps of shadow, and these are the kind of shadows that perform beautifully on their own, but have just been ruined by this primer.
+Sadly, this just doesn't do that at all.
+I've used this with high quality shadows too and it's acted almost like a glue and congealed or taken away big creases and clumps of shadow, and these are the kind of shadows that perform beautifully even on their own, but have just been ruined by this primer.

 As for the product itself, it comes in a squeeze tube, with a flat top lid that you can stand the tube up on, or just lay on it's side.
 It has an almost grainy feel to it initially, but it does spread out smoothly on the lid, and has a decent ability to blend out to cover a reasonable sized area.
 It's a very light flesh colour coming out of the tube, but practically colourless when on the lid.
 The amount you get is quite generous, 20ml/0.676fl oz, almost twice the amount you would get with the TFSI or UDPP.
 It's dead cheap, so I guess if it doesn't work for you, it's not a huge loss.

-The only time I really use this is if I know I'm only going to be wearing makeup for a few hours, if I just plan on a quick trip out and it's not important that my shadow last for hours.
-Otherwise it's just not going to do what I need it to do.
-Even then I'm reluctant to use it, as you can never tell when it's going to pull its clumping act.
+It ended up that I only used this if I knew I was only going to be wearing makeup for a few hours, or if I just planned on a quick trip out and it wasn't important that my shadow last for hours.
+But even then, it was so unpredictable and I never knew when it was going to pull its patchy clumping act, so I ditched it all together.

 Age: 44-55 Skin: Sensitive, Fair-Medium Hair: Brown, Wavy Eyes: Brown